Locations:

 Advertisement

-Is uvulitis contagious?
+Is a swollen uvula contagious?

 Uvulitis itself isn’t contagious.
-But the viruses and bacteria that cause it can be spread from person to person.
+But the viruses and bacteria that cause it can spread from person to person.

 Diagnosis and Tests